phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 function to `:external`.
 Next, we used `ExAws.S3` to generate a presigned URL for the upload.
 Lastly, we return our `:ok` result, with a payload of metadata for the client, along with our unchanged socket.
-The metadata *must* contain the `:uploader` key, specifying name of the JavaScript client-side uploader, in this case "S3".
+The metadata *must* contain the `:uploader` key, specifying the name of the JavaScript client-side uploader, in this case "S3".

 To complete the flow, we can implement our `S3` client uploader and tell the `LiveSocket` where to find it: